Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 Looking at our demos, the first one is the donut.
 We added a small feature to change the speed of the rotating donut, and tried to manually obfuscate it by messing with whitespace because of the flexibility of coding in C.

-Next, let's take a look at programs made by other people (we could use pyarmor, proguard,...)
+Next, let's take a look at programs made by other people.

+- A really simple online python obfuscator tool is [Oxyry Python Obfuscator](https://pyob.oxyry.com/).
+It does docstring/comment stripping and it changes the names of functions and variables to something not readable.

 ## Programs: